Come, walk with me.

 A huge and holy church, along with endless glittering Jesus sculptures, was inserted right into the MIDDLE of the delicious Moorish architecture.
 Talk about pushing one religion on (or in this case, into) another!

 And this brings us to the scrumptious center of this magical building.
-Walk past the thousands upon thousands of wonderful Islamic arches, and suddenly– OH!– there is a zillion-foot-tall ceiling in the center with creamy white curls of decoration so tender and delicate, you will want to lick the walls!
+Walk past the thousands upon thousands of wonderful Islamic arches, and suddenly– OH!– there is a zillion-foot-tall ceiling in the center with creamy white curls of decoration so tender and delicate, you will want to lick the pretty walls (like the inside the Taj Mahal!
 But please do not.
 This is a house of worship, after all.

 I spent a ton of time gasping and cooing at the loveliness (bopping between the Islamic and the Christian sections), all the while crouching in different frog-like positions to try to show you, oh reader, the scale of it all with my little point-and-click camera.